alee092017/wdi-project01-GAME/README.md

 ANDREA LEE / OCTOBER 6, 2017

-# Code: the quest for perfect syntax  (could just be permanent title) Proposal
+# "Code: the quest for syntax" Proposal

 ## What is Code Quiz?